Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Don’t drive until your doctor says it’s OK.
-And never drive while taking narcotic pain medication.
+And never drive while taking opioid pain medicine.

-Remember to take pain medications as directed; don’t wait for the pain to get bad.
-And don't drink alcohol while taking pain medications.
+Remember to take pain medicines as directed; don’t wait for the pain to get bad.
+And don't drink alcohol while taking pain medicines.

 Follow weight-bearing instructions given by your doctor.
 He or she may require you to use crutches to keep weight off your knee.